AndriousSolutions/mvc_pattern/README.md

 }
 ```
 ## StateView
 Note the two classes below.
-RandomWords is extended by the **StatefulWidgetMVC** and the other, RandomWordsState,
+RandomWords is extended by the StatefulWidgetMVC and the other, RandomWordsState,
- extended by **StateMVC**.
-With the class, RandomWords, the super constructor is passed the 'State Object', RandomWordsState (**StateMVC**).
+ extended by StateMVC.
+With the class, RandomWords, the super constructor is passed the 'State Object', RandomWordsState (StateMVC).
-In turn, the State Object takes in the Controller Class, **Con**.
+In turn, the State Object takes in the Controller Class, Con.
 ### RandomWords.dart
 ```dart
 import 'package:mvc_pattern/mvc_pattern.dart';